ConfiacB/Connect-Four/README.md

 # Connect-Four

-A connect four game written with Python.
+A connect four game written in Python.
 You have to form a horizontal, vertical, or diagonal line of 4 tokens.

 - You play against an AI